Integration and Automation Tools and Technologies

 3. What are the adoption trends in integration software, and how does this align with vendor's capabilities?

-5. How will event-driven architectures change and enhance integration design and API protocols?
+5. How are event-driven architectures changing and enhancing integration design and API protocols?

 7. How will integration and automation vendors compete and cooperate as the market evolves?